Hernia: Surgery

 Muscle reinforcement techniques often involve synthetic materials (a mesh prosthesis).
 The mesh is placed either over the defect (anterior repair) or under the defect (posterior repair).
 At times staples are used to keep the mesh in place.
 These mesh repair methods are often called "tension free" repairs because, unlike some suture methods (e.g., Shouldice), muscle is not pulled together under tension.
 However, this widely used terminology is misleading, as there are many tension-free suture methods that do not use mesh (e.g., Desarda, Guarnieri, Lipton-Estrin, etc.).

 Evidence suggests that tension-free methods (with or without mesh) often have lower percentage of recurrences and the fastest recovery period compared to tension suture methods.
 However, the use of prosthetic mesh appears to have a higher likelihood of causing long-term pain and can also lead to infections.
+Cell-based adjuncts remain under investigation and may alleviate some of these complications.

 The frequency of surgical correction ranges from 10 per 100,000 (U.K.) to 28 per 100,000 (U.S.).
 After elective surgery, the 30-day mortality rate for inguinal or femoral hernia repair stands at 0.1 percent, but it increases to 2.8 to 3.1 percent after urgent surgery.
 When a bowel resection is part of the hernia repair, the mortality rate is even higher.
 Older age, femoral hernias, female sex, and urgent repair are identified as other factors linked to a higher risk of mortality.